Developer Guide

 Description

-The task features is an extension on AB3 to add a list of tasks to the Model
+The task features is an extension on AB3 to add a list of tasks to the Model that we then use to track different

 tasks that the user has to complete.